-Local energy markets improve adequacy and prevent congestions through incentivising self-consumption, using local flexibility from production, generation and storage.
-At the core it's an ICT market platform organising the energy cooperative, which enables peer-to-peer trading, operating in addition to existing electricity, wholesale and balancing markets.
-Local battery storage and instalment of smart home appliances increase the available local flexibility.
+Local energy markets improve adequacy and prevent congestion through incentivising self-consumption, using local flexibility from production, generation and storage.
+At the core is an ICT market platform organising the energy cooperative, which enables peer-to-peer trading, operating in addition to existing electricity, wholesale and balancing markets.
+Local battery storage and instalment of smart home appliances in-creases the available local flexibility.
 Economic incentives are provided, either through rebated prices for local consumption or subsidised prices for local production.
-As such, demand is incentivised to adjust to when there is surplus prosumer or renewable generation locally.
+As such, demand is incentivised to adjust to the situation when there is surplus prosumer or renewable generation locally.

 Components & enablers

 The most important enablers for local energy markets are:

 - Machine learning prediction of production and consumption down to a 15-minute level

 - Removing regulatory barriers

 - Energy data from DSO/smart metering